Trhový Štěpánov: Transport

-The D1 motorway from Prague to Brno passes around the town.
+The D1 motorway from Prague to Brno runs around the town.

 Sights

 The main landmark of the town is the Church of Saint Bartholomew.
 It is a Gothic church from the 13th or 14th century, with Baroque modifications from around 1704.
-In 1856–1859, the wooden part of the tower was replaced by a brick in the pseudo-Gothic style.
+In 1856–1859, the wooden part of the tower was replaced with a brick one in the pseudo-Gothic style.